modal.App

 class App(object)

-A Modal app (prior to April 2024 a “stub”) is a group of functions and classes deployed together.
+A Modal App is a group of functions and classes that are deployed together.

 The app serves at least three purposes: